A Confederacy of Dunces: Ignatius J. Reilly

 Ignatius Jacques Reilly is something of a modern Don Quixote—eccentric, idealistic, and creative, sometimes to the point of delusion.
 In his foreword to the book, Walker Percy describes Ignatius as a "slob extraordinary, a mad Oliver Hardy, a fat Don Quixote, a perverse Thomas Aquinas rolled into one".
 He disdains modernity, particularly pop culture.
 The disdain becomes his obsession: he goes to movies in order to mock their perversity and express his outrage with the contemporary world's lack of "theology and geometry".
-He prefers the scholastic philosophy of the Middle Ages, and the Early Medieval philosopher Boethius in particular.
+He prefers the scholastic philosophy of the Middle Ages, and the early medieval philosopher Boethius in particular.
 However, he also enjoys many modern comforts and conveniences and is given to claiming that the rednecks of rural Louisiana hate all modern technology, which they associate with unwanted change.
 The workings of his pyloric valve play an important role in his life, reacting strongly to incidents in a fashion that he likens to Cassandra in terms of prophetic significance.

 Ignatius is of the mindset that he does not belong in the world and that his numerous failings are the work of some higher power.
 He continually refers to the goddess Fortuna as having spun him downwards on her wheel of fortune.
 Ignatius loves to eat, and his masturbatory fantasies lead in strange directions.
 His mockery of obscene images is portrayed as a defensive posture to hide their titillating effect on him.
 Although considering himself to have an expansive and learned worldview, Ignatius has an aversion to ever leaving the town of his birth, and frequently bores friends and strangers with the story of his sole, abortive journey out of New Orleans, a trip to Baton Rouge on a Greyhound Scenicruiser bus, which Ignatius recounts as a traumatic ordeal of extreme horror.

+Ignatius is portrayed as a monstrously overgrown, overeducated child: self-centered, impulsive, rebellious, mostly asexual, an extravagant daydreamer who is given to wearing a Mickey Mouse watch, reading comic books, writing in crayon, making crude arts and crafts projects, and gorging himself on doughnuts and hot dogs.